 Snoring usually occurs during sleep when the muscles of the throat relax.
 Of course, when a person sleeps, the entire body relaxes, but when the throat muscles also relax, they block air passages.
-Snoring and difficulty breathing can result from this.
+Snoring and difficulty breathing can occur.

 One of the methods that can prevent snoring is an anti-snoring appliance.
 These anti-snoring devices are designed by dentists to control the position of the mouth while sleeping.
 These devices have been shown to be effective in reducing snoring.
 Anti-snoring appliances are called jaw advancement devices, and they prevent the tongue from sliding into the back of the mouth, preventing the jaw from loosening.
 The anti-snoring appliances also ensure that the soft palate tissue does not block the air passages.
 These appliances work just like dental braces, keeping the jaw in the correct position and allowing normal breathing.
 Anti-snoring appliances are made and fitted by a dentist, so the patient, doctor, and dentist should consult closely.

-In contrast, individually manufactured anti-snoring appliances, also known as individually manufactured jaw thrusters, are not installed by the customer or patient but are individually designed by a dentist or dental technician based on the user’s dentition and snoring condition.
-To do this, your doctor will make an impression on your teeth and use them to make a dental cast.
+Individually manufactured anti-snoring appliances, also known as individually manufactured jaw thrusters, are not installed by the customer or patient but are individually designed by a dentist or dental technician based on the user’s dentition and snoring condition.
+To do this, your doctor will make a dental impression on your teeth and use it to make a anti-snoring appliance.

 Mandibular Advancement Devices (MADs) feature a very precise fit.
 In addition, MADs can be better adapted to various peculiarities of mandibular position.
 This has a positive effect on the effect of the MAD and also makes it more comfortable to wear.
 In addition, MAD can be used to precisely set the degree of its progress.